 It's difficult to beat Pennsylvania State University - University Park if you wish to study Public Relations & Advertising.
 After getting their bachelor's degree, Public Relations students generally make an average of $38,519 in the first five years of their career.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 George Washington University is one of the best schools in the U.S. for Public Relations & Advertising.
-Students who graduate from this program report average early career earnings of public relations and mid-career earnings of $87,024.
+George Washington University public relations & advertising students receive 27.0% more than the average public relations graduate.
 With more than 20,000 students, George Washington University is one of the largest schools in the nation.

 Any student who is interested in Public Relations & Advertising needs to take a look at Ithaca College.
-Students who graduate from the Public Relations program make about $45,777 in the first five years of working and $77,718 after their first five years of working.
+Ithaca College public relations & advertising graduates earn 20.3% more than the standard public relations graduate.
 It is found in the suburban area of Ithaca, New York.

 Every student pursuing a degree in Public Relations & Advertising needs to check out Fashion Institute of Technology.
-Fashion Institute of Technology public relations & advertising majors receive 17.1% more than the typical public relations grad.
+With 618 undergraduates, Public Relations is quite a popular major at Fashion Institute of Technology.
 Based in New York, New York, this school is a logical choice for students who enjoy the excitement of a major city.

-Worried about student loans?
-(We understand!) this school and its $23,111 yearly net price may be a good match for you.
+For those who wish to carry on following their bachelor's degree, this school has graduate programs available.
 Campus safety a concern?
 You will be happy to know that this school is known for a low crime rate.
 A virtual tour is a great way to find out more about Fashion Institute of Technology.

 New York Institute of Technology is among your best bets if you want to study Public Relations & Advertising.
 Graduates of the Public Relations program make an average of $39,078 for their early career and $76,171 in their mid career.
 Located in Old Westbury, New York, NYIT affords a comfortable, suburban experience for students.